 Selecting the correct strap size is similarly critical.
 Straps commonly come in two-inch widths to twelve-inch widths.
 Their strengths range anywhere from 20,000 pounds to 400,000 pounds.

 Be aware that understanding your needs helps you know which strap to use for which situation.
-Improper strap use leads not just to vehicle damage but hazardous situations that will waste time, energy and precious resources.
+Improper strap use leads not just to vehicle damage but hazardous situations that will waste time, energy, and precious resources.
 To know more contact Toronto Trailers today!

 Related article: How to Care for Ratchet Straps